-Together with our residents (44), and CRNAs (21), these teams handle the most complex cases in central New York.
-In addition, we have outstanding acute and chronic pain management services, including 7 fellows and 3 nurse practitioners, so that we can provide a continuous spectrum of care.
+Our faculty includes physicians representing every subspecialty area in anesthesiology—cardiac, thoracic, pediatric, critical care, neuroanesthesia, regional anesthesia, and trauma.
+Together with our residents, and CRNAs, these teams handle the most complex cases in central New York.
+In addition, we have outstanding acute and chronic pain management services, including fellows and nurse practitioners, so that we can provide a continuous spectrum of care.

-Education of our residents and fellows is a top priority for our faculty.
-We have a superb weekly didactic program which includes lectures, case conferences, and mock oral board examinations.
-Special programs include difficult airway management workshops, simulation technology, and a regional anesthesia rotation that includes ultrasound guidance techniques.
+The education of our residents and fellows is a top priority for our faculty.
+We have a superb weekly didactic program that includes lectures, simulation exercises, case conferences, basic and advanced written board exam prep, and mock oral board examinations.
+Special programs include POCUS workshops, difficult airway management workshops including emergent surgical airways, regional anesthesia workshops, and a regional anesthesia rotation that includes ultrasound guidance techniques.

 Our training begins from the very beginning of the PGY-1 with rotations and experiences picked throughout the year to maximize the education of future anesthesiologists.
 That year culminates with a week-long "Anesthesia Boot Camp" for all our PGY-1’s with a series of lectures, workshops, and clinical activities right before starting their CA-1 year.
 The next three years build on that with our yearly September workshop month for our CA-2/3’s and continues with our Wednesday education day where the CA-1’s and CA-2/3’s have 4 hours of Grand round and Lectures directed at their groups.